nitkan7/nitkan7.github.io/_posts/2025-11-05-What-happens-during-rollback.md

 - Rollback doesn’t delete log records; it adds new ones for compensation.
 So the log grows during rollback!
 - Rollback is a single-threaded process !
 Even if your inserts happened using multiple threads, rollbacks happen using a single thread, that's why they say rollbacks take equal or longer time to happen.
+- NOLOCK is a double edged sword...
+DATA may not be CONSISTENT !

 Sorry if I had spammed with a lot of images and if it's a tough one to read...
 Please let me know if the writing can be improved in any way...